berdakh/berdakh.github.io/index.md

 ## Conference Publications

+I. Dolzhikova, <u>B. Abibullaev</u>, R. Sameni, A. Zollanvari, "**An Ensemble CNN for Subject-Independent Classification of Motor Imagery-based EEG**", the 43rd Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBS), October 31 – November 4, 2021

+Y. Kainolda, <u>B. Abibullaev</u>, R. Sameni, A. Zollanvari, "**Is Riemannian Geometry Better than Euclidean in Averaging Covariance Matrices for CSP-based Subject-Independent Classification of Motor Imagery?**", the 43rd Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBS), October 31 – November 4, 2021

+M. Nurpeiissov, <u>B. Abibullaev</u>, T. Alizadeh,  "**A novel human-robot interaction framework based on Telegram and programming by demonstration**", 9th International Conference on Robot Intelligence Technology and Applications (RITA 2021), on Dec 16 - 17, 2021 at KAIST Daejeon, Korea.

 S. Abilkassov, M. Kairgaliyev, B. Zhakanov, <u>B. Abibullaev</u>, "**A System For Drivers' Cognitive Load Estimation Based On Deep Convolutional Neural Networks and Facial Feature Analysis**", in 22nd IEEE International Conference on Industrial Technology, Virual 10-12, 2021, Spain.